 As a movement teacher who has been working with bodies for over 19 years, I have seen women with an 8-finger-wide gap go down to less than 1 finger wide doing the right exercises.
 It is a myth that an abdominal muscle separation cannot close.
 It is also a myth that the abdominal gap needs to close all the way in order for the body, and specifically the core, to be functional.
 Which means that you can have a 1.5 finger diastasis recti and be considered totally functional.

-Which Exercises should I avoid
+Which Exercises should you avoid with diastasis recti

 How to fix Diastasis Recti